-With specialist law firms striking an increasingly confident note in the market, this award will be handed to a boutique practice that has performed exceptionally in terms of rapidly establishing itself, approaching its chosen market creatively and effectively competing against far larger competition.
+With specialist law firms striking an increasingly confident note in the market, this award will be handed to a niche practice in the UK or Channel Islands that has performed exceptionally in terms of rapidly establishing itself, approaching its chosen market creatively and effectively competing against far larger competition.

-Developed from our previous Dispute Resolution Team of the Year award, this category recognises an outstanding piece of commercial litigation work undertaken by one team.
+This category identifies one outstanding piece of commercial litigation work undertaken by the winning team.
 The key requirement is not necessarily a substantial award of damages but rather an impressive result for the client, which could include an important out-of-court settlement or avoiding a costly appeals process.

-This award will be given to the team based in either London or Brussels that can demonstrate incisive antitrust advice on a specific case, transaction or investigation, or was instrumental in steering a client through a regulatory minefield.
-Entrants should be able to demonstrate clearly the direct effect of their advice on the final outcome.
+This award will be given to the team based in either the UK, Channel Islands or Brussels that can demonstrate crucial antitrust advice on a specific case, transaction or investigation, or was instrumental in steering a client through a regulatory minefield.

 For this award, consideration will be given to mergers and acquisitions work, as well as disposals, joint ventures and equity capital markets listings.
 It is not the value of the deal that will concern judges as much as evidence of outstanding transactional advice and commitment to the client in the context of one exceptional deal.

-In recognition of either a single law firm, in-house team or chambers or a wider association of law firms, this award will be given to those in the industry that have made the strongest overall contribution to corporate social responsibility.
-Reference can be made to a range of areas, including pro bono and community activities, environmental and workplace initiatives (such as those promoting greater diversity) and responsible client selection.
+In recognition of either a single law firm, in-house team or chambers in the UK or the Channel Islands, or a wider association, this award will be given to those in the industry that have made the strongest overall contribution to corporate social responsibility.
+Reference can be made to a range of areas, including pro bono and community activities, environmental and workplace initiatives and responsible client selection.

 This category is aimed at advisers focused on either the energy and natural resources sector or those advising on high-stakes infrastructure, including major transport projects.
-Although we will be accepting submissions covering corporate matters, as well as contentious work, it is not the size of the deal that counts but the industry knowledge behind it.
-The winner will have advised on a trailblazing matter that has significantly affected the market.
+Although we will be accepting submissions covering corporate and finance matters, as well as contentious work, it is not the size of the deal that counts but the industry knowledge behind it.

 This category is open to UK general counsel and their teams from any industry sector.
 Tying in with our annual GC Powerlist report and event, this award will be presented to the team that can demonstrate outstanding performance on behalf of the company, either through innovative use of its own resources or effective management of external law firms.

-This award will recognise an insurance team that has handled innovative work and has attracted the most impressive instructions of the year in this constantly changing sector.
-Judges welcome submissions highlighting one example taken from a variety of work, including standout transactions, disputes and arbitration, as well as regulatory issues.
+This award recognises the team that has handled innovative work and has attracted the most impressive instructions of the year in this constantly changing sector.
+We welcome submissions highlighting one example taken from a variety of work, including standout transactions, disputes and arbitration, as well as regulatory issues.

-Submissions are invited from leading independent law firms operating either onshore of offshore in mainland Europe, Latin America, Asia, Australasia, the Middle East and Africa.
+Submissions are invited from leading independent non-UK or US law firms – operating onshore or offshore – in mainland Europe, Latin America and the Caribbean, Asia, Australasia, the Middle East and Africa.
 Key factors taken into account by our judges include a clear demonstration of growing market share, a well-conceived business strategy, stellar financial performance, strong management, a successful recruitment and retention strategy and a significant client development programme.

-This category acknowledges truly exceptional individual contributions to the profession during 2016.
-Submissions are welcomed from private practitioners, in-house counsel and barristers.
+This category acknowledges truly exceptional individual contributions to the profession during 2017.
+Submissions are welcomed from private practitioners, in-house counsel and barristers in the UK or Channel Islands.
 Judges will be looking for evidence of exceptional performance in any area that makes the chosen lawyer stand out from their peers.

 Open to law firms, the Bar, alternative legal providers and in-house teams, this award will recognise the institutions that have consistently thought creatively or broken new ground in the provision and resourcing of legal services.
 Important factors will be fresh approaches in creating and delivering legal products, including utilising technology and new business models.

-Recognising the law firms and chief information officers (CIOs) that have pushed through innovation and secured competitive advantage for their business, this award will focus on the CIOs that have engaged with their organisation’s strategy and business model to make a central contribution.
+Recognising the law firms, in-house teams and chambers that have pushed through innovation and secured competitive advantage for their business.
+This award will focus on the CIOs that have engaged with their organisation’s strategy and business model to make a central contribution.

-The winner of this award will be a managing partner, senior partner, head of chambers, chief executive or chief operating officer who has truly lead the way for their business in 2016.
-Key factors influencing our judging panel include market profile, outstanding strategic thinking, superb communication skills and the extent to which individuals have the support of their peers, partners, staff and clients in driving the firm’s business forward.
+The winner of this award will be a UK or Channel Islands-based managing partner, senior partner, head of chambers, chief executive or chief operating officer who has truly led the way for their business in 2017.
+Key factors influencing our judging panel include market profile, outstanding strategic thinking, superb communication skills and the extent to which individuals have the support of staff and clients in driving the firm’s business forward.

-This award highlights the UK-based national or regional firm (with headquarters outside of London) that has made the most significant progress over the past year in advancing its strategy.
-Key factors taken into account will be evidence of effective leadership, impressive financial performance and increased market share across the firm’s major practice areas.
+This award highlights the UK or Channel Islands-based national or regional firm (with headquarters outside of London) that has made the most significant progress over the past year in advancing its strategy.
+Key factors taken into account will be evidence of effective leadership, impressive financial performance and increased market share.

 The winner in this category must demonstrate an ability to land the most significant mandates in an incredibly competitive market for private equity-backed deals.
 Judges will look for evidence of an ability to move with the market and stand out from competitors in the most eye-catching transactions.

 This award highlights the US firm that has made the greatest progress over the past year in advancing its strategy, improving financial performance and winning instructions, particularly in the City.
-Please note that a large international presence is not a prerequisite for consideration for this award, although the judges will be looking for strong evidence of success in those foreign markets where the firm has offices.
+A large international presence is not a prerequisite for consideration for this award, although the judges will be looking for strong evidence of success in those foreign markets where the firm has offices.